-\textbf{Low rank adaptation (LoRA).} The introduction of LoRA~\cite{hu2021loralowrankadaptationlarge} was driven by the need for parameter-efficient fine-tuning (PEFT), primarily to mitigate the computational cost and substantial hardware demands inherent in training large language models.
-Within the computer vision community, LoRA has also proven valuable as a PEFT strategy, particularly for diffusion models~\cite{10.1007/978-3-031-73661-2_10, 10.1007/978-3-031-72684-2_11}.
-Subsequent to the LoRA, ControlNet-based~\cite{controlnet} adaptation of foundation models has demonstrated significant efficacy in domain and task adaptation even on multi-modality in face analysis~\cite{10.1007/978-3-031-72649-1_10, varanka2024localizedfinegrainedcontrolfacial}.
-While ControlNet has established its capacity to preserve pre-trained priors within task-specific models, the potential for ensembling multiple encoders to achieve controllable training warrants further investigation.
+\textbf{Low rank adaptation (LoRA).} The LoRA~\citep{hu2021loralowrankadaptationlarge} was introduced to enable parameter-efficient fine-tuning (PEFT), primarily to reduce the computational cost and hardware demands of training parameter-heavy models.
+Within the computer vision, LoRA has also proven valuable as a PEFT strategy, especially for diffusion models~\citep{10.1007/978-3-031-73661-2_10, 10.1007/978-3-031-72684-2_11}.
+Following LoRA, ControlNet-based~\citep{controlnet} adaptation of foundation models has demonstrated significant efficacy in domain and task adaptation even on multi-modality face analysis tasks~\citep{10.1007/978-3-031-72649-1_10, varanka2024localizedfinegrainedcontrolfacial}.
+While ControlNet has established its capacity to preserve pre-trained priors within task-specific models, the potential for ensembling encoders to achieve controllable training warrants further investigation.

-\subsection{Feature tokenization on facial analysis}
+\subsection{Feature Tokenization on Facial Analysis}